-Unit 1 The Hospitality and Catering Industry - onscreen assessment and paper exam
+Unit 1 The Hospitality and Catering Industry - Examination lasing 1hour 20 minutes.

-Unit 2 Hospitality and Catering in Action - 9 hour controlled assessment and 4 hour practical exam
+Unit 2 Hospitality and Catering in Action - 12 hour controlled assessment - this includes theory and practical element.

 The WJEC Level 1/2 Vocational Award in Hospitality and Catering has been designed to support students who want to learn about this vocational sector and the potential it can offer them for their careers or further study.
 The course provides learners with the opportunity to develop a range of specialist and general skills that would support their progression to employment.
 Employment in hospitality and catering can range from waiting staff, receptionists and catering assistants to chefs, hotel and bar managers and food technologists in food manufacturing.